-American Canyon Trail is a 7.2 mile lightly trafficked loop trail located near Cool, CA that features a waterfall and is rated as difficult.
+American Canyon Trail Loop is a 6.6 mile lightly trafficked loop trail located near Cool, CA that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash